BenderScript/envoy_control_plane/README.md

 * I wanted to use Golang's core library as much as possible.
 In other words, the least number of third-party dependencies.

 This is still a work in progress.
 I am still polishing the example.

+## Topology Details

+One of the challenges in this exercise was to have the Envoy Proxy run as a container and the application natively.
+It is not straightforward to have a container access an application running on the host.
+It took me a while but I finally managed to get the right envoy configuration.

+I wanted to have the control plane running natively on the host because I wanted to tinker with it: change, step debug, rerun, stop, Printf, etc.